Murder of Chrissie Venn: The murder

 Venn was the daughter of George Arthur and Eva May (née Chilcott) Venn.

 Most sources state – and it is generally accepted – that at approximately 5 p.m. on 20 February 1921, Venn left the family home on Allison Road to run some errands in the village of North Motton – a distance of approximately three miles – and never returned home.
 A search was mounted but it was not until the morning of March 1 that her mutilated body was found in a hollow tree stump located close to the road where she would have travelled as she walked to North Motton.

 Another source gives differing details: The murder purportedly occurred on 26 February 1921.
 The body was not mutilated and Venn had either been suffocated or strangled.
-George William King was tried for the crime in a trial that commenced 2 August 1921.
+George William King was tried for the crime in a trial that commenced on 2 August 1921.
 The trial had been moved from the North West Coast of Tasmania to Hobart, the first change of venue ever requested and approved for a trial in Tasmania.
 George William King was defended by Albert Ogilvie, who went on to become Premier of Tasmania.
 King was acquitted of the murder.